PUB HLTH 2200 - Social Foundations of Health II

 Learning & Teaching ModesWithin each module, there are a number of teaching and learning modes.

-Lectures and seminars are integrated to introduce concepts, illustrate their use, and provide an interactive forum to apply concepts and clarify understanding.
+Lectures introduce concepts and illustrate their use, and seminars provide an interactive forum to apply concepts and clarify understanding.

 Quizzes are used to confirm understanding of fundamental concepts and allow for identification of areas requiring further study prior to completing the assessments.